 To me, this was a true minimalist lifestyle and is something that has always stuck with me.

-4) Most of us are one paycheck away from disaster
+4) Most of us are one paycheck away from a disaster

 I witnessed some tragic scenes at the homeless shelter.
-I saw more than one guy come in there who got laid off just a few weeks earlier.
+I saw more than one guy who got laid off just a few weeks earlier.
 He couldn’t make the rent, had no savings, and so they evicted him.
 Reality is both fair and cruel.

 This is one of those experiences that is far better to learn vicariously.
 You don’t need to learn EVERYTHING the hard way.
 You won’t survive long enough to reap the benefits of the lessons if you do.